xodio/xod-xens/XEN-L004/README.md

 - [in] IRQ :: port — A port number used by the module to indicate that an NFC tag detected
 - [in] SCAN :: pulse = Continuously — Triggers scan for an NFC tag
 - [out] UID :: nfc-uid — The UID of a readed NFC tag
+- [out] TAG :: bool — True when the most recent scan detected an NFC tag
 - [out] OK :: pulse — Fires on successful reading
 - [out] ERR :: pulse — Fires if there is no NFC tag